Foaming at the Mouth

 Theomorph, my resident atheist gadfly, seems to be losing his cool.
 His latest tirade against Christianity lacks the kind of logical consistency and civility his previous posts had.

-"Now, I could launch into a tirade on how this is yet another example of Christians having narrow (or even closed) minds, how they are bigger fans of censorship than they are of thinking freely (because, after all, people who think freely are free to say is 'a huge lie'), and so on.
+"Now, I could launch into a tirade on how this is yet another example of Christians having narrow (or even closed) minds, how they are bigger fans of censorship than they are of thinking freely (because, after all, people who think freely are free to say Christianity is 'a huge lie'), and so on.
 But I am quite certain that should I do so, Christians far and wide will come out of the woodwork to tell me that (a) these Christians were bad Christians and (b) that I should not judge all Christians based on the actions of these 'bad' ones."

 "But, you know, I'm getting tired of that argument."